Differentiation Strategy: 5 Shocking Ways To Kill The Competition

 Here is an example: If your prospects have the pain of having to wait longer than expected to get their TPS reports, then your business solves those pains by having instant delivery of the TPS reports.

-We’ve been working with hundreds of companies over the past 16 years, and in almost every case the business has remarkable elements that are just not being including in the outward-facing marketing messaging.
+After working with hundreds of companies over the past two decades, almost every business has remarkable elements that are just not being included in the outward-facing marketing messaging.

 Some of the places we find remarkable elements for clients buried in their operations include the following areas: